 Confidentiality and Privacy

-Therefore Library staff cannot give out any confidential information regarding library users.
-Confidential information includes: name, address, email address, telephone number, social security number, race or gender, country of citizenship, religion, employment, medical, law enforcement.
-Information on who has checked out or consulted a particular item, or a list of items checked out by a particular user is also considered confidential.
+Upholding the privacy rights of library users is an important tenet of the library profession.
+Library employees do not give out any confidential information regarding library users.1 Confidential information includes: name, address, email address, telephone number, social security number, protected statuses such as race, gender identity, sexual identity, country of citizenship, religion, employment status or history, or information on who has checked out or consulted particular items.

-Approved by the Library faculty on 6/6/03
+Approved by the Library faculty on 1/26/2022

 1 The Code of Ethics of the American Library Association states that libraries protect each library user's right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired, or transmitted.
 As surveillance technology evolves, the American Library Association has also resolved to oppose facial recognition software and behavioral data misuse.

 2 In accordance with California law (Cal Gov Code 6267), such library records shall not be made available to any agency of state, federal, or local government except pursuant to such process, order, or subpoena as may be authorized under the authority of, and pursuant to, federal, state, or local law relating to civil, criminal, or administrative discovery procedures or legislative investigative power.
 If a court order (i.e., subpoena or search warrant) is issued under Foreign Intelligence Security Act or FISA (50 U.S.C.
 1803) rules, the Library employee served with court order may not disclose, under penalty of law, the existence of the warrant or the fact that records or other tangible materials were produced as a result of the court ordered search.